ScottCalcalas/XZDBfunction/README.md

 ![Shiny UI function1](man/figures/function1.png)

-Each line represents a row founded in our current database, with that database’s description at the beginning.
+Each line represents a row found in our current database, with that database’s description at the beginning.

 <br><br>